niston/TextureScan/README.md

 **NOTE**

 Not every texture it lists will necessarily crash the game.
-For example, background screens will not be powers of two sized.
+For example, background screens may not be powers of two sized.
 Use your own judgement.